MaazHsain/portfolio/projects/cv.md

   <img width="1287" height="736" src="../img/cv/cv_result_1.png" class="img-thumbnail" >
 </div>

-<span font-style="bold">Abstract</span>
+<span font-style="bold">Abstract</span><br>
 This project involves the development of a computer vision-based traffic monitoring system designed to count and track vehicles in real-time video feeds.
 The system utilizes frame differencing and background subtraction techniques to accurately detect and highlight moving vehicles.
+The blue region is the region of interest, where the cars passing this region are detected.

 <span font-style="bold">Key Features:</span>
 * Region of Interest (ROI): Focuses monitoring on a specific area within the video frame, reducing computational load and false positives.